 Eating and drinking in the area: As stated above, Montparnasse is famous for its traditional, legendary brasseries, which feature true Belle-Epoque and early 20th-century elegance.
-La Rotonde (pictured above; 105 blvd Montparnasse), was frequented by artists including Picasso and Modigliani, and is a great choice for a traditional, atmospheric French meal.
+La Rotonde (105 Blvd Montparnasse), was frequented by artists including Picasso and Modigliani and is a great choice for a traditional, atmospheric French meal.

-For a less expensive, more casual but still culturally interesting meal, I recommend consulting our guide to the best creperies in Paris: several are located in the Montparnasse area.
+For a less expensive, more casual but still culturally interesting meal, check out the best creperies in Paris: several are located in the Montparnasse area.

 Eiffel Tower Option: Directions and Tips

 Of course, dinner at or around the tower is another iconic option for your first evening out.